Eden Center: Layout

 Most businesses are located on ground level and offer direct access to the sidewalk and parking lot, as would a conventional strip mall.
 About 65 more stores and restaurants are inside three enclosed malls.
 In the rear of the mall are additional businesses, currently including a nightclub.

 The main parking lot has about 900 spaces, with about 300 more behind the stores.

 The mall flies a South Vietnamese Flag, as do many Vietnamese-owned businesses in the Washington, D.C., area.

 Stores

 Eden Center is host to a variety of business types, a few of which incorporate "Eden" in their names.
 Most are food-related: restaurants, supermarkets, and specialty delicatessens catering prepared foods.
 Restaurants range from carry-out-only places that serve stir-fry dishes and spring rolls to high-volume phở soup restaurants to sit-down restaurants with large varied menus and a formal decor.
 Other businesses include jewelry stores, herbal medicine shops, clothing and toy stores, and travel agents.

-A 44,000-square foot Good Fortune supermarket opened in November 2014.
+A 44,000-square foot Good Fortune supermarket opened in the former Ames building in November 2014.

-Eden Center was featured on the January 19, 2009, episode of Anthony Bourdain: No Reservations that focused on the Washington, D.C., area.
-Bourdain visited the Song Que deli, and had a very favorable review of that business and of the Eden Center.
+Eden Center was featured on the January 19, 2009, episode of Anthony Bourdain: No Reservations that focused on the Washington, D.C., area, with Bourdain visited the Song Que deli.

-Many other reviews of Eden Center restaurants have been published in The Washington Post, Washingtonian Magazine, and the Falls Church News Press.